Performance Sports files for bankruptcy; rescue deal on table

-(Reuters) - Performance Sports Group Ltd PSG.TO PSG.N, the maker of Bauer ice hockey gear, said on Monday it had filed for bankruptcy protection in the United States and Canada to facilitate a restructuring and sale of almost all of its assets.
+(Reuters) - Performance Sports Group Ltd , the maker of Bauer ice hockey gear, said on Monday it had filed for bankruptcy protection in the United States and Canada to facilitate a restructuring and sale of almost all of its assets.

 Reuters reported on Friday that Performance would file for bankruptcy with a buyer in hand and would seek out higher bids.